CTSRD-CHERI/SIMTight/README.md

 The second of these parameters defines the number of bits used to represent the constant stride between vector elements.
-Note that affine scalarisation is never used in the the register file holding capability meta-data, where it wouldn't make much sense.
+Note that affine scalarisation is never used in the register file holding capability meta-data, where it wouldn't make much sense.

 Currently SIMTight only exploits scalarisation to reduce regiser file